 A funeral bond doesn’t lock you into any specifics to do with a funeral service, it simply makes funds available to your family, at the time of your passing.
 This gives your family the freedom to design a meaningful tribute and funeral service for you, rather than being locked into a pre-paid and pre-arranged funeral that may no longer be suitable.

 How much can I have in my funeral bond?

 There is no limit to how much can be invested in a funeral bond.

 Funeral Bonds and Centrelink

 If you stop making payments at any point, any money you have contributed towards your bond remains in the bond and your family will NOT lose access to your funds.

 How Safe are Funeral Bonds?

+*All funeral bonds through H.Parsons are managed by Foresters Financial - an independent financial entity.
 Foresters Financial are an Australian company with origins going back over 200 years.
-They are a registered company under the Life Insurance Act and specialise in funeral related finance.
+They are a registered company under the Life Insurance Act and specialise in funeral-related finance.